 The Machines That Built America

 Overall, The Machines That Built America is an excellent addition to the History channel's lineup of informative and entertaining documentaries.
 With its emphasis on the people and stories behind the innovations that shaped America, this series is sure to appeal to anyone interested in history, engineering, or just the remarkable achievements of human ingenuity.
 Whether you're a fan of science documentaries or just looking for an engaging and informative show to watch, The Machines That Built America is well worth your time.

-The Machines That Built America is a series that is currently running and has 1 seasons (9 episodes).
-The series first aired on July 18, 2021.
+The Machines That Built America is a series that ran for 1 seasons (9 episodes) between July 18, 2021 and on History

+The Machines That Built America